Modern Standby: PC is automatically encrypted

 BitLocker automatic device encryption is not enabled with local accounts, in which case BitLocker can be manually enabled using the BitLocker Control Panel.
 Here is an interesting guide on Local Accounts, Authorization, and Access Control in Windows.

-Please see these exciting guides: How to Disable BitLocker on Windows 10, how to check if Microsoft BitLocker Administration and Monitoring (MBAM) is installed on Windows, How to disable power plan in Windows via GPO and Windows Settings, and How to Manage MS365 Account with PowerShell.
+Please see How to Disable BitLocker on Windows 10, how to check if Microsoft BitLocker Administration and Monitoring (MBAM) is installed on Windows, How to disable power plan in Windows via GPO and Windows Settings, and How to Manage MS365 Account with PowerShell.

 Can MBAM automatically take over devices that are encrypted?